COPY THE GREATS CORRECTLY

 THE 5 BILLION DOLLAR RECIPE

-Smith and Lassiter could have listed out every single characteristic of every single successful movie, and then randomly chosen which aspects to use in their movies, but they didn't.
+Smith and Lassiter could have listed out every single characteristic of every single successful movie and then randomly chosen which aspects to use in their films, but they didn't.
 They only copied the universal ingredients, and we can all learn from their path to success.
 We should all copy the way they copied.

 SUCCESS LEAVES CLUES

 Similar to the movie industry, the sport of baseball has left many clues in plain sight for many years.
 The clues to success are not hidden behind security clearance or protected by intellectual property law.
-Just like the clues Smith and Lassiter used to create five-billion dollars worth of entertaining movies, the clues to better pitching mechanics, hitting mechanics, base-running, and fielding techniques are all right there for us to clearly see.
+Just like the clues Smith and Lassiter used to create five billion dollars worth of entertaining movies, the clues to better pitching mechanics, hitting mechanics, base-running, and fielding techniques are all right there for us to see clearly.

 BACKTEST RATHER THAN WAIT